-Also note that the 2016 amended statute does not alter previously stated diagnostic sources for students with Attention Deficit/Hyperactivity Disorder, Subp.
-2A (2).
-As before, a licensed physician, an advanced practice nurse, or a licensed psychologist are the only diagnosticians who can provide written and signed documentation of a medical diagnosis of ADHD.
-Refer to Chart 1 in Section 2 of this manual for a summary of the OHD current rule and statute clarification.
+While the 2016 amended statute does not alter diagnostic sources for students with ADHD, the recent 2022 amended statute (Minnesota Statute 125A.08 Subdivision b1) includes physician assistant as a provider able to provide the documentation of a medical diagnosis of ADHD.
+Currently, a licensed physician, licensed psychologist, advanced practice nurse, and physician assistant are the only diagnostians who can provide written and signed documentation of a medical diagnosis of ADHD.
+Refer to Chart 1 in Section 2 of this manual for a summary of the Legislative Updates to the MN Rule for OHD Eligibility Criteria.